 We started our 3-week stay in Australia with a Kangaroo Island tour, exploring the island through a 3-day itinerary.
-The appeal of Australia was without surprise its abundant and unique wildlife.
+The appeal of Australia was, without surprise, its abundant and unique wildlife.
 Kangaroo Island seems to encompass many of what we looked for during our trip.
 Visiting Kangaroo Island was definitely one of the highlights of our Australian travels.

 Why A Kangaroo Island Tour Itinerary?

-With over 330 miles (540 km) of coastline, Kangaroo Island offers excellent views of the ocean and a chance to observe colonies of sea lions or penguins.
+With over 330 miles (540 km) of coastline, Kangaroo Island offers excellent ocean views and a chance to observe colonies of sea lions or penguins.
 Surfers will appreciate the impressive waves.
-Kangaroo Island has an extensive network of unsealed roads that allowed us to experience off-the-beaten-path driving which translated as our first outback experience.
+Kangaroo Island has an extensive network of unsealed roads that allowed us to experience off-the-beaten-path driving, which translated as our first outback experience.

 Day 1 – North Shore, Emu Bay, and Stokes Bay

 As we left Emu Bay behind, we decided to explore the island’s smaller roads on the way to Stokes Bay.
 We took the North Coast Road, where red dirt awaited – our first taste of the Australian outback, even if outback is usually reserved for the desert area of Australia’s interior.
-The road ran mostly parallel to the coast, ridged with eucalyptus trees that provided contrasting shades of red, blue and red.
-We followed several side trails that brought us down to sea level where we discovered several little coves and beaches.
+The road ran mostly parallel to the coast, ridged with eucalyptus trees that provided contrasting red, blue, and red shades.
+We followed several side trails that brought us down to sea level, where we discovered several little coves and beaches.

 The North Shore Road continued past Stokes Bay and treated us with fantastic views.
-We rejoined the main Playford Highway after a while, which led to the Cape Borda Lighthouse at the west end of the island, about 44 miles (70 km) opposite to Kingscote.
-The lighthouse was officially located within the Flinders Chase National Park and lit the first time in 1858.
+After a while, we rejoined the main Playford Highway, which led to the Cape Borda Lighthouse at the west end of the island, about 44 miles (70 km) opposite Kingscote.
+The lighthouse was officially located within the Flinders Chase National Park and lit for the first time in 1858.
 A unique square shape, it stood perched on cliffs above the Investigator Strait.
-The location was the departing point of several walking trails including the Cliff Top Hike.
+The location was the departing point of several walking trails, including the Cliff Top Hike.
 Try to time your visit to be there around 12:30 pm to hear the daily cannon shot.

 Day 2 – Flinders Chase National Park, Hanson Bay Sanctuary, and Vivonne Bay

-Our next stop continued to Admirals Arch, one of Kangaroo Island’s most impressive landmark created over thousands of years of erosion.
-A boardwalk allowed us to access the Arch where we admired New Zealand fur seals that resided there.
-Admirals Arch is also known to be an excellent area to spot whales between the May to October migration, as well as dolphins.
+Our next stop continued to Admirals Arch, one of Kangaroo Island’s most impressive landmarks created over thousands of years of erosion.
+A boardwalk allowed us to access the Arch, where we admired New Zealand fur seals that resided there.
+Admirals Arch is also known to be an excellent area to spot whales between the May to October migration and dolphins.
 Several hikes across Flinders Chase National Park start from the Arch area, another of the top things to do in Kangaroo Island Australia.

 We carried on our drive to the nearby Remarkable Rocks.
-And no pun intended, but these are indeed remarkable and a must-see while on Kangaroo Island.
+And no pun intended, but these are indeed remarkable and a must-see as part of any Kangaroo Island itinerary.
 These granite boulders gained their unusual shapes through 500 million years of wind and rain.
-The contrasting colors of their components of black mica, pink feldspar, and blue quartz, many also covered by orange lichen gave them their distinctive characters.
-Early mornings and evenings are the best time to go to avoid the crowds but also catch fantastic sunrises and sunsets.
+The contrasting colors of their black mica components, pink feldspar, and blue quartz, many also covered by orange lichen, giving them their distinctive characters.
+Early mornings and evenings are the best time to avoid the crowds and catch fantastic sunrises and sunsets.
 Watch for the rock surface that might be slippery when wet.
 The clouds above our heads luckily did not bring any rain, but the wind was brutal at the time.

-Vivonne Bay was next on our drive, a vast expanse of white sand and blue water and is considered of the best beaches of Australia.
-A favorite spot for a picnic, surfing or just sunbathing.
+Vivonne Bay was next on our drive, a vast expanse of white sand and blue water, and is considered one of the best beaches of Australia.
+A favorite spot for a picnic, surfing, or just sunbathing.
 The bay is known for its strong undertow and potential high swell, making it better reserved for experienced swimmers.
-Vivonne Bay Sea lions have taken residency around Vivonne Bay, an excellent place to observe them, and one of the top things of what to see on kangaroo island.
+Vivonne Bay Sea lions have taken residency around Vivonne Bay, an excellent place to observe them and one of the top things of what to see on kangaroo island.

 Day 3 – Southern Shore, Cape Gantheaume National Park, and Cape Willoughby Lighthouse

 Cape Gantheaume National Park was a continuity of Vivonne Bay shores and a vast wilderness area.
-The park offered plenty hiking options, from established trails at Murray Lagoon to unmarked ones like the Coastal Trek.
-We drove along the d’Estrees Bay Road which gave us a sense of the park’s natural environment.
-The scenery was different than the Flanders Chase National Park and a great supplement to better understanding the diversity of Kangaroo Island.
+The park offered plenty of hiking options, from established trails at Murray Lagoon to unmarked ones like the Coastal Trek.
+We drove along the d’Estrees Bay Road, which gave us a sense of the park’s natural environment.
+The scenery was different from the Flanders Chase National Park and a great supplement to understand Kangaroo Island’s diversity better.

 What to Do on Kangaroo Island, Australia

 With so many things to do on Kangaroo Island, the choice is yours.
 Before you decide how many days to explore Kangaroo Island, make sure to review the list of things to do.
 You will surely add a few extra days to your initial travel plan!
-How many days to explore kangaroo island is up to you!
+So really, on Kangaroo Island how many days you stay is up to you!

 - Wildlife: Watching Australian animals in their natural habitat is definitely what to do in Kangaroo Island.
-Kangaroo Island penguins on the Kingscote foreshore, Australian sea lions on Seal Bay, echidnas, and goannas by the side of the road, and New Zealand fur seals at Admirals Arch.
+Kangaroo Island penguins on the Kingscote foreshore, Australian sea lions on Seal Bay, echidnas and goannas by the side of the road, and New Zealand fur seals at Admirals Arch.
 The island is a bird paradise too.
 Kangaroo Island Penguin Centre is a great place to meet a colony of fairy penguins on the Kingscote foreshore.
 As for the iconic furry Australian animal, Koala Avenue, Kangaroo Island, outside Flinders Chase National Park, is probably the best spot to see them, in addition to Hanson Bay Sanctuary.